copsTvFan/cops-episode-guide/guide.md

   pregnant passenger is allowed to take the vehicle so that she can get medical attention.
 The deputies admonish the pregnant female for her involvement in drugs and hopes that she gets help before she gives birth.
 - Sgt.
 Steven Strivelli and Sgt.
-Anthony Torella of the Palm Beach County FL Sheriff's Office Vice Unit raid a suspected drug house, arresting several people in the home.
+Anthony Torella of the Palm Beach County, FL Sheriff's Office Vice Unit raid a suspected drug house, arresting several people in the home.
 The female homeowner is upset to learn that the woman she had tried to help out is selling crack out of her house and angrily tells her